Introduction

 echo 'sys-kernel/linux-firmware linux-fw-redistributable no-source-code' > /etc/portage/package.license/firmware

-Step 5: Install rust-bin (Must install first!)
+Step 5: Install rust-bin (First)

 emerge -q1 dev-lang/rust-bin

-Step 6: Install Asahi packages
+Step 6: Install Asahi Packages

 emerge -q sys-apps/asahi-meta virtual/dist-kernel:asahi sys-kernel/linux-firmware

-Step 7: Update firmware and bootloader
+Step 7: Update Firmware and Bootloader

 asahi-fwupdate